 Name:

 Work Address: Work Phone:

 Job Title: Email:

 Select Preferred Communication Method: ☐Email ☐Phone ☐In person

 SUPERVISORY INFORMATION

 Immediate Supervisor's Name:

 Title:

-Work Phone: Work Address:

-COMPLAINT INFORMATION

-Your complaint of Sexual Harassment is made about:

-Name: Title:

-Work Address: Work Phone:

-Relationship to you: Supervisor Subordinate Co-Worker Other

-• • and how it is affecting you and your work.
-Please use ssary and attach any relevant documents or 3.
-Date(s) sexual harassment occur red: Is the sexual harassment continu ing?
-Please list the name and contact have information related to your contact. information of any witnesses or individuals who may complaint: The last question is optional but may help the investigation.
-5. Have you previously complained or provided information (verbal or written) about related incidents?
-If yes, when and to whom did you complain or provide information?
-If you have retained legal counsel and would like us to work with them, please provide their contact information.
-Signature: Date:
+W ork Phone: Work Address: C OMPLAINT INFORMATION 1.
+Your complaint of Harassment is made about: Name: Title: Work Address: Work Phone: Relationship to you: Supervisor Subo ordinate Co-Worker Other 2. .
+Please describe what happened and how it is affecting you and your work.
+Please use additional sheets of paper if necessary and attach any relevant documents or evidence.
+3. Date(s) harassment occurred: Is the harassment continuing? ☐Yes ☐No 4.
+Please list the name and contact information have information related to your complaint: n of any witnesses or individuals who may Th ne last question is optional but may help the i investigation.
+5. Have you previously complained or provide related incidents?
+If yes, when and to whom - ou have retained legal counsel and would lile ir contact information. ke us to work with them, please provide Si gnature: Date: